Plastic Has A Big Carbon Footprint — But That Isn't The Whole Story

 One thing the CIEL analysis doesn't do, however, is examine the carbon footprint of things that would replace plastic — things such as paper, canvas or glass.

-Several research groups like this one and this one have, including the United Kingdom's environment agency.
+Several research groups like this one and this one have, including the United Kingdom's Environment Agency.
 And plastic comes out ahead most of the time.
-(Heavier duty plastic, such as low density polyethylene or woven polypropylene bags, do have a bigger climate and energy impact than paper, but they're more durable and you get more use out of them.)
+(Heavier-duty plastics, such as low density polyethylene or woven polypropylene bags, do have a bigger climate and energy impact than paper, but they're more durable and you get more use out of them.)

 Chemical engineer Beverly Sauer of Eastern Research Group, an independent research company, led one such study that compared a mix of different plastic packaging with substitutes such as paper.
 "The impacts associated with plastic are generally much lower than the impacts for the mix of substitute materials that would replace packaging," Sauer says.
 ERG's analysis calculated the quantity of raw materials as well as the electricity, fuel, water and other materials needed to make and use paper and plastic packaging.
 Plastic uses less.
 And at the end of its life, paper in a landfill may emit greenhouse gases as it breaks down.